ansible/ansible-navigator/docs/faq.md

 **Q: Where should the `ansible.cfg` file go when using an execution environment?**

 A: The easiest place to have the `ansible.cfg` is in the project directory adjacent to the playbook.
-The playbook directory is automatically mounted in the execution enviroment and the `ansible.cfg` file will be found.
+The playbook directory is automatically mounted in the execution environment and the `ansible.cfg` file will be found.
 If the `ansible.cfg` file is in another directory, the `ANSIBLE_CONFIG` variable needs to be set and the directory specified as a custom volume mount.
 (See the [settings guide](settings.rst) for `execution-environment-volume-mounts`)

 **Q: Where should the `ansible.cfg` file go when not using an execution environment?**